 If your dog shows no signs of improvement, you’ll want to know this so that you can keep them away from the kids.

 Playground Time Can Get Your Dog Used To Kids

 Alternately, another strategy to get your dog used to kids is to bring them to your local park.
-With kids at play all-around your pet and reassure your Yorkie, providing the occasional treat so that with a little time your Yorkie is less sensitive to seeing kids running around and yelling.
+With kids at play all-around, your Pet and reassure your Yorkie, providing the occasional treat so that your Yorkie is less sensitive to seeing kids running around and yelling with a little time.

 Teach Your Dog That Kids Toys Are Off-limits

 After you say no, give your Yorkie one of their own toys to play with.
-It takes a little time, but Yorkies are smart and you can teach them what toys are off-limits.
-This is very important, because if you don’t teach them that these are off limits then they may try to take them from your children and this could result in aggressive behavior like growling and nipping.
+It takes a little time, but Yorkies are smart, and you can teach them what toys are off-limits.
+This is very important because if you don’t teach them that these are off-limits, they may try to take them from your children, resulting in aggressive behavior like growling and nipping.